 (b) except in the case of a consent caveat lodged by the holder of a mining tenement, a notice stating that the caveat has been lodged is to be sent by certified mail to the holder of the mining tenement affected by the caveat.

-(5) Subject to section 122B, a caveat lodged under this section has effect from the time of lodgement.
+(5) Subject to section 122B, a caveat lodged under this section has effect from the time of lodgment.

 (6) Successive caveats shall not be lodged by, or on behalf of, the same person in respect of the same subject matter except with the consent of a warden.